joewhite86/frogr/docs/source/repositories.rst

 We won't need to create a repository for each :doc:`model <models>`.
 There's a default implementation, that will be used if no appropriate repository was found which provides basic functionality.

-The naming of the repository is important, so that Froggy can find it.
+The naming of the repository is important, so that Frogr can find it.
 Names should start with the :doc:`model <models>` name and end with "Repository" (case-sensitive) and it should extend ``BaseModelRepository`` or ``BaseRelationshipRepository``.

 If, for example, we want a repository for the ``Person`` model, we would create a repository called ``PersonRepository``: